Ethics & Resposabilities

 Altered states make people vulnerable.

-Perception loosens.
-Defenses soften.
-The boundary between self and environment becomes porous.
+3. The boundary between self and environment becomes porous.

-In that openness lies immense possibility.
+In that openness lies immense possibility and immense risk.

-Anyone who designs, facilitates, or deploys cyberdelic experiences holds a form of power over another person's inner world.
+Anyone who designs, facilitates, or deploys cyberdelic experiences Holds a form of power over another person's inner world.

-That power must be met with rigor, humility, and accountability.
+As such, that power must be met with rigor, humility, and accountability.

 · · ─ ·✶· ─ · ·